Product Manager at Relevant Software

 The Evolution of AI Models

 Back in the early days of AI, things were pretty hands-made.
 Researchers and engineers had to manually create algorithms, designing them to pull out the bits of data they needed.
 These algorithms were based on what the experts knew and felt was right, and each one was made for specific tasks.
 But this approach had its problems.
-It struggled with too much data – a challenge known as the “curse of dimensionality.”
+It struggled with large amounts of data – a challenge known as the “curse of dimensionality.”
 Also, scaling up these algorithms for bigger, tougher tasks was really hard.

 Reinforcement learning lets AI know from trial and error, and self-supervised learning finds patterns in data without clear instructions.
-Active learning helps AI pick the best data to learn from, so it doesn’t need as much to train.
+Active learning helps models pick the best data to learn from, so it doesn’t need as much to train.

 Most Widespread Types of AI Models